Skip directly to search Skip directly to A to Z list Skip directly to navigation Skip directly to site content Skip directly to page options

 Work groups

-RESOLVE and NCEH/ATSDR have convened six work groups to research and make recommendations on cross-cutting public health and chemical exposure issues.
-Final work group reports will be submitted to the project Leadership Council for inclusion in a final action agenda.
+RESOLVE, CDC, and ATSDR convened 6 work groups to research and make recommendations on public health and chemical exposure issues.

 Learn More about Work Groups